JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 To load a document in the browser, use one of [`JBCefBrowserBase.load*()`](%gh-ic%/platform/platform-api/src/com/intellij/ui/jcef/JBCefBrowserBase.java) methods.
 Methods loading documents can be called from both [EDT and background threads](threading_model.md).
-It is possible to set an initial URL (passed to constructor or builder) that will be loaded when browser is created and initialized.
+It is possible to set an initial URL (passed to constructor or builder) that will be loaded when the browser is created and initialized.

 ### Browser Client

 Browser client provides an interface for setting up [handlers](#event-handlers) related to various browser events, e.g.:
 - HTML document loaded
 - console message printed
-- browser gained focus
+- the browser gained focus

-Handlers allow reacting to these events in plugin code and change browser's behavior.
+Handlers allow reacting to these events in plugin code and changing the browser's behavior.
-Each browser is tied to a single client and a single client can be shared with multiple browser instances.
+Each browser is tied to a single client, and a single client can be shared with multiple browser instances.

 Browser client is represented by [`JBCefClient`](%gh-ic%/platform/platform-api/src/com/intellij/ui/jcef/JBCefClient.java), which is a wrapper for JCEF's [`CefClient`](%gh-jcef-master%/org/cef/CefClient.java).
 `JBCefClient` allows registering multiple handlers of the same type, which is not possible with `CefClient`.